macjustice/gitlab-presentation/presentation.md

     - rsync build/* user@remote_server:/deploy/path/ # inline command
 ```

 ^ In this example, I have two jobs, validate and roll-out.
 Validate is in the test stage, so it goes first, and it just runs the "check for typos" script.
-It will run any time someone pushes to GitLab.
+It will run any time someone pushes a commit to the parent GitLab project.

-Roll-out is marked as a deploy stage, so it starts when all test jobs complete.
-I've set `when` to manual, so roll-out won't start until I click go on the GitLab project page.
+^ The second job, Roll-out, is marked as a deploy stage, so it only starts when all test jobs complete successfully.
+I've set `when` to manual, so roll-out won't start until I click an execute button on the GitLab project page.
 I also specify to only run this job when there are updates to the master branch, because I don't want to push development branches to production.
 Finally, it runs a script, and an inline command.

-If everything suceeds, GitLab CI reports success.
+^ If both jobs succeed, GitLab CI reports success.

 ---
 # Result
 ![inline fit](https://dl.dropboxusercontent.com/s/h83v91vms6qp0d1/2016-08-18%20at%201.13%20PM.png)

 ^ As you can see in this screenshot, the build passed.
 The test step completed successfully, and the deploy step wasn't run because this wasn't the master branch.
 For illustration purposes I enabled the manual option for Deploy, which can be started in the menu to the right of the build.

+^ TODO update screenshot with pipeline graph

+################################

 ---
 # [fit] GitLab at Synapse